At Lois Hazel we demand the same commitment to ethical and sustainable practices from all of our suppliers. Below is a list of suppliers we work with.

 By making locally here in Australia, we are able to build close relationships with the people who work in the factories, bringing our pieces to life.
 This also reduces our carbon footprint, as product does not have to travel thousands of miles before reaching the Lois Hazel studio.
 Here is a list of the makers and manufacturers we work with:

-CGT: A family run, ethically accredited factory based in Brunswick, just around the corner from the LH studio.
+A family run, ethically accredited factory based in Brunswick, just around the corner from the LH studio.
 CGT work with a range of Australian brands and offer small run manufacturing.

-101 STITCHES: Based in Coburg North, 101 Stitches is another family run, ethically accredited factory who offer a range of services with the fashion industry including pattern making, grading, sampling and manufacturing.
+Based in Coburg North, 101 Stitches is another family run, ethically accredited factory who offer a range of services with the fashion industry including pattern making, grading, sampling and manufacturing.

-IN HOUSE: A small range of LH pieces are sewn in our Brunswick studio by our skilled team of designers and seamstresses.
+A small range of LH pieces are sewn in our Brunswick studio by our skilled team of designers and seamstresses.

-THREAD: Switch the thread used in LH garments to either 100% GOTS certified organic cotton or 100% Lenzing-certified Tencel thread.
+Switch the thread used in LH garments to either 100% GOTS certified organic cotton or 100% Lenzing-certified Tencel thread.

 Traceable shell buttons